Nikolai Bukharin: Fall from power

 Bukharin's support for the continuation of the NEP was not popular with higher Party cadres, and his slogan to peasants, "Enrich yourselves!" and proposal to achieve socialism "at snail's pace" left him vulnerable to attacks first by Zinoviev and later by Stalin.
 Stalin attacked Bukharin's views, portraying them as capitalist deviations and declaring that the revolution would be at risk without a strong policy that encouraged rapid industrialization.

 Having helped Stalin achieve unchecked power against the Left Opposition, Bukharin found himself easily outmaneuvered by Stalin.
 Yet Bukharin played to Stalin's strength by maintaining the appearance of unity within the Party leadership.
-Meanwhile, Stalin used his control of the Party machine to replace Bukharin's supporters in the Rightist power base in Moscow, trade unions, and the Comintern.Bukharin attempted to gain support from earlier foes including Kamenev and Zinoviev who had fallen from power and held mid-level positions within the Communist party.
+Meanwhile, Stalin used his control of the Party machine to replace Bukharin's supporters in the Rightist power base in Moscow, trade unions, and the Comintern.

+Bukharin attempted to gain support from earlier foes including Kamenev and Zinoviev who had fallen from power and held mid-level positions within the Communist party.
 The details of his meeting with Kamenev, to whom he confided that Stalin was "Genghis Khan" and changed policies to get rid of rivals, were leaked by the Trotskyist press and subjected him to accusations of factionalism.
-Jules Humbert-Droz, a former ally and friend of Bukharin, wrote that in spring 1929, Bukharin told him that he had formed an alliance with Zinoviev and Kamenev, and that they were planning to use individual terror (assassination) to get rid of Stalin.
+Jules Humbert-Droz, a former ally and friend of Bukharin, wrote that in spring 1929, Bukharin told him that he had made contact with the “Zinoviev-Kamenev faction”, and that they were planning to use individual terror (assassination) to get rid of Stalin.
 Eventually, Bukharin lost his position in the Comintern and the editorship of Pravda in April 1929, and he was expelled from the Politburo on 17 November of that year.

 Bukharin was forced to renounce his views under pressure.
 He wrote letters to Stalin pleading for forgiveness and rehabilitation, but through wiretaps of Bukharin's private conversations with Stalin's enemies, Stalin knew Bukharin's repentance was insincere.

 International supporters of Bukharin, Jay Lovestone of the Communist Party USA among them, were also expelled from the Comintern.
 They formed an international alliance to promote their views, calling it the International Communist Opposition, though it became better known as the Right Opposition, after a term used by the Trotskyist Left Opposition in the Soviet Union to refer to Bukharin and his supporters there.

 Even after his fall, Bukharin still did some important work for the Party.
-For example, he helped write the 1936 Soviet constitution.
-Bukharin believed the constitution would guarantee real democratization.
+For example, he helped write the 1936 Soviet constitution, which he believed would guarantee real democratization.
 There is some evidence that Bukharin was thinking of evolution toward some kind of two-party or at least two-slate elections.
 Boris Nikolaevsky reported that Bukharin said: "A second party is necessary.
 If there is only one electoral list, without opposition, that's equivalent to Nazism."
 Grigory Tokaev, a Soviet defector and admirer of Bukharin, reported that: "Stalin aimed at one party dictatorship and complete centralisation.
 Bukharin envisaged several parties and even nationalist parties, and stood for the maximum of decentralisation."